ukulililixl/Technical-Blog/README.md

 * Shell is bad at writing in English and she wishes that she can express clearly and exercise writing via blogs!

 ----
+#### 20180922

+* Shell plans to summarize the experience in hacking HDFS-RAID and HDFS-3 after her paper deadline.
+* From the first time writing a research paper, Shell finds that it needs painstaking efforts to develop good writing skill.

 #### 20180801

 * Shell post the notes about [erasure coding interface](Ceph/cephecinterface.md) in ceph